vzool/docs/app/user-guide.md

 Each filter is composed of three parts: the field, the [operator](#), and the value.
 For example: _Date Published_ (field) greater than or equal to (`>=` operator) "April 20th, 2018" (value).
 The operator can be changed by clicking on it.

-If any active filters are present then an orange dot will be shown on top of the filter icon.
+If any active filters are present, an _orange dot_ will be shown on top of the filter icon.
 Individual filters can be removed by hovering over it and clicking "Remove".
 All filters (and any Search query) can be cleared by clicking the "X" in the search box.

 ::: tip
-Multiple filters are added together with "and", not "or".
+Multiple filters are added together with "and," not "or".
 For example: _Name_ contains "Ben" **and** _Location_ is "Brooklyn" would only return results where both filters match.
 :::

 ### Sorting

 Certain layouts support sorting items.
-In the List view, clicking a column header sorts by that field A-Z, clicking it again will reverse the sort to Z-A. Sorting items is a convenient way to browse items but does not change how they are displayed elsewhere.
+In the List view, clicking a column header sorts by that field A-Z, and clicking it again will reverse the sort to Z-A. Sorting items is a convenient way to browse items but does not change how they are displayed elsewhere.

 ### Reordering

 Certain layouts support changing the order of items.
 For example, on the List layout you can enable drag-and-drop reordering by clicking on the sort column's header (the left-most column).
 Once enabled, you can reorder items by dragging them by their handle.
-Reordering items is often used to change the way the content is stored and can change your actual project, so you should always use this feature carefully.
+Reordering items is often used to change the way the content is stored and can change your actual project, so you should always use this feature with care.

 ::: tip
 This feature is only available if your collection supports reordering.